Introduction

 }

 We have to listen for the controllerconnected event and then add a listener depending on the button we want to use for a specific action.
-More info about interactions & controllers can be found on the A-Frame.io docs.
+More info about interactions and controllers can be found in the A-Frame.io docs.

 Introducing the input-mapping system

-Components should be able to communicate with each other using high level action events instead of specific hardware events from the controllers like triggerdown, trackpadchanged, or gripup.
+Components should communicate using high-level action events instead of specific hardware events from the controllers, like triggerdown, trackpadchanged, or gripup.
 For example, the “paint-controls” component on a-painter listens for a triggerdown event to start painting.
 Wouldn’t it make more sense to listen for a paint event instead that is agnostic from the input method?
-For the paint action from a-painter makes sense to use the trigger button that is available in all controllers.
-It is a rare scenario where all controllers have the same button available and remapping action can get complicated.
+For the paint action in A-Painter, it makes sense to use the trigger button, which is available on all controllers.
+It's rare for all controllers to have the same button, and remapping actions can get complicated.

-This will help simplify our code a lot and make it more clean and readable.
-For example compare the old version of the code to toggle the menu in a-painter:
+This will help simplify our code and make it more clean and readable.
+For example, compare the old version of the code to toggle the menu in A-Painter:

 init: function () {